Using shared libraries

 Python package is in the DLL search path of the process.

-The Windows DLL search path includes the object depending on it is located:
+The Windows DLL search path includes the path to the object attempting

-the DLL search path needs to be augmented only when the Python extension
+to load the DLL: it needs to be augmented only when the Python extension

 modules and the DLLs they require are installed in separate directories.